What Is an AI Copilot?

 - Inline suggestions — Gray text you tab to accept (e.g., code completion)

-- Side panels — Chat or help next to your work
+- Side panels — Chat or help running next to your work

 - Contextual menus — "Explain this," "Simplify," "Expand" on selection

-- Floating widgets — Quick actions or prompts without leaving the app
+- Floating widgets — Quick actions or prompts without switching apps

-The goal is low friction: help appears where you work, without switching apps.
+The goal is low friction.
+Help appears where you work, not in a separate window.

 When Copilots Work Best

-- You are doing creative or analytical work and want suggestions, not automation
+- You're doing creative or analytical work and want suggestions, not automation

 - The task benefits from context (the AI sees your file, selection, or cursor position)